anthonydifuria/anthonydifuria.github.io/bio/index.md

 - SUONO - RAD'ART 2014
 - SoundWalk - Pesaro 2013
 - SoundWalk in Giulio Perticari Park - with Stefano Vinciarelli and Niccolò Di Gregorio 2012
-- "Ear to the earth" Soundwalk with Hildegard Westerkamp - PESARO 2012
+- SoundField Recording - "Ear to the earth" Soundwalk with Hildegard Westerkamp - PESARO 2012

 ## Teaching